Distributed Inter-Strand Coupling Current Model for Finite Element Simulations of Rutherford Cables: Homogenized cable model

 We also introduce the strand filling factor in the homogenized cable: $a_\text{s} = \Ns A_\text{s}/(W_\text{c}H_\text{c})$.
 Notations are summarized in Table~\ref{cable_parameters}.

 We first describe the \DISC\ model in a linear setting in Section~\ref{sec_disc}, focussing only on the IS coupling currents.
-We then generalize the model to a nonlinear setting in Section~\ref{sec_disc_equivalent_parameters} by including hysteresis, eddy, and IF coupling current effects via distributed versions of the ROHM, ROHF, and current sharing models.
-The accuracy and computational performance of the linear and nonlinear models are discussed in detail in Sections~\ref{sec_results_linear} and \ref{sec_results_nonlinear}, respectively.
+We then generalize the model in Section~\ref{sec_disc_equivalent_parameters} by including hysteresis, eddy, and IF coupling current effects via distributed versions of the ROHM, ROHF, and current sharing models.
+The accuracy and computational performance of the homogenized model is discussed in detail in Sections~\ref{sec_results_linear} and \ref{sec_results_nonlinear}.